opendri/opendri.github.com/guide/chapter1.md

 </div>
 <!--  ~~~ ~~~ ~~~ END SIDEBAR  ~~~ ~~~ ~~~ -->

 In each case, critical information is missing.
 Information that might have driven a different choice about architectural designs, building materials, or the site for the building (siting).
 Information that might have driven a community to question choices.
-Information that might have driven a legislature to pass codes or officials to allocate staff time to enforcing them.
+Information that might have driven a legislature to pass laws or officials to allocate staff time to enforcing them.

+Credible information about risk is an essential element of Disaster Risk Management (DRM).
 Across the disaster risk management cycle, institutions are now engaged in a process to build this stock of information.
-The aim is to improve the chain of decision across entire ecosystem, from the donor who funds retrofitting of schools to the individual business person who need to mitigate potential losses from natural hazards while caring for his or her household.
+The aim is to improve the chain of decision across entire system, from the donor who funds retrofitting of schools to the individual business person who need to mitigate potential losses from natural hazards while caring for his or her household.

 <div class="info-box image-right adapted width-200px">
 <h4>Resilience</h4>